 This is generally in the form of testosterone administered by gel or injection.
-Implants and tablets are less commonly used, as are patches.
 There is no ideal method of testosterone delivery – it is often down to individual choice.
 The best method for any patient will depend on their own personal circumstances.

 However testosterone is a controlled drug and all forms are available only by prescription.